 - 3.18 The model code suggests that where a councillor has an ORI or NRI on a matter to be considered by a Cabinet member in exercise of their executive function, they must notify the Monitoring Officer of the interest and not take any steps or further steps in the matter apart from arranging someone to deal with it.
-Respondents were asked whether this should be included in the code. - 3.19 77% of district councillors agreed.
-One councillor (7.5%) partially agreed, as they thought the code was too prescriptive and one councillor (7.5%) disagreed as they thought it could have unintended consequences.
-Detailed comments are included in Appendix 2. - 3.20 80% of parish/town respondents agreed and 14% partially agreed.
-Comments are included in Appendix 2, but it should be noted that this part of the code does not relate to parish or town councils.
+Respondents were asked whether this should be included in the code. - 3.19 92% of district councillors agreed.
+One councillor (8%) disagreed.
+Detailed comments are included in Appendix 2 (Q7).
+91% of parish/town respondents agreed.